MuhammadKhalilzadeh/M.P.ERN-Docker-Clean.Architecture/README.md

 - PostgreSQL supports complex queries and transactions, making it suitable for applications requiring robust data integrity.
 - Strong support for SQL, which is widely used and understood.

 ---

-#### (M + P)ERN Stack

-Combining MongoDB and PostgreSQL in a single stack can offer the best of both worlds:

-1. Use MongoDB for handling unstructured data and high scalability.
-2. Use PostgreSQL for structured data and complex queries.
-3. Flexibility to choose the best database for different parts of your application.
-4. Can leverage the strengths of both NoSQL and SQL databases.
-5. Best for projects that can benefit from both NoSQL and SQL databases

----

-#### An optional and suggested change that could be beneficial for your app

-Replacing Node.js with Nest.js for your (M + P)ERN stack depending on your project’s needs and your team’s expertise

-##### Node.js pros:

-- Lightweight and efficient.
-- Large ecosystem with a vast number of libraries and frameworks.
-- Flexible and unopinionated, giving you more control over how you structure your application.

-##### Nest.js pros:

-- Strongly opinionated, providing a clear structure and best practices.
-- Built-in support for TypeScript, enhancing code quality and maintainability.
-- Modular architecture, making it easier to manage and scale large applications.
-- Integrated support for features like dependency injection, which simplifies development.

-###### Which One to Choose?

-- **Node.js:** Choose this if you prefer flexibility and have experience with setting up and managing your own application architecture.
-It’s great for smaller projects or if you want to have more control over your codebase.
-- **Nest.js:** Opt for this if you want a well-structured, scalable, and maintainable application with built-in best practices.
-It’s particularly beneficial for larger projects and teams, or if you appreciate the benefits of TypeScript.

----